TEJ-Fellowship/tej-bootcamp/README.md

   - move `Note` model to `models/note.js`
   - create `models/index.js` to centralize all models related code
   4. Move db connection code to `util/db.js` file
-  - add a function to test the db connection, then call it at before starting app
+  - add a function to test the db connection, then call it before starting app
   5. Refactor notes controller
   - put repetitive code to middleware
   - call middleware in the routes where required